Who is 'Skywalker' in Star Wars: The Rise of the Skywalker? The ending, explained

 I'll break down the ending of the film.
+There's a decent amount to unpack.
 But first, here's your courtesy spoiler alert.

 One last warning: Spoilers below!

+Her flirtation with the dark side is a key theme that plays a role in her final struggle with Palpatine, and spills into her attempts to turn Kylo Ren back to the light side.

 Like he did with Luke in Return of the Jedi, Palpatine invites Rey to strike him down and fulfill her legacy as the new emperor.
 She doesn't, of course, and gets help from Ben Solo, who dropped the Kylo Ren act earlier in the film after Rey impaled him with a lightsaber, only to use the Force to heal him.
-But Palpatine was expecting this, and taps into the Force powers of both Rey and Solo to fully revive his damaged body and sends Solo flying.
+If you're surprised by that particular power, note that The Mandalorian sets it up in Episode 7.
+(Oh, there's no Baby Yoda in this film.)
+But Palpatine was expecting this, and taps into the Force powers of both Rey and Solo to fully revive his damaged body and sends Solo flying off a cliff.

-As Palpatine cackles that he carries all of the Sith with him, a chorus of classic Jedi, from Yoda to Star Wars Rebels' Kanan voice their support for Rey, and she responds by saying she represents all Jedi.
-She brandishes both Luke and Leia's lightsabers and deflects the lightning that's attacking her, killing the emperor and herself in the process.
+As Palpatine cackles that he carries all of the Sith with him, a chorus of classic Jedi, from Yoda to Mace Windu and even Star Wars Rebels' Kanan voice their support for Rey, and she responds by saying she represents all Jedi.
+She brandishes both Luke and Leia's lightsabers in a very Wonder Woman-esque cross-pose and deflects the lightning that's attacking her, killing the emperor and herself in the process.

-Solo climbs back up the cliff he was thrown off of, and proceeds to use the same Force healing technique to resurrect Rey.
-When she wakes up, they embrace and kiss, and he dies, having sacrificed his life energy for her.
+Solo climbs back up and proceeds to use the same Force healing technique to resurrect Rey.
+When she wakes up, they embrace and kiss, and he dies, having sacrificed his life energy to revive her.

 And the Skywalker?